 Dade City is the seat of Pasco County, with an iconic historic courthouse and the east side Government Center.
 It has approximately 7,000 residents and is growing.
 The City is 6.183 square miles in size with rolling hill topography.
 Dade City is popular with tourists for its antique stores, restaurants and historic architecture including the Pasco County Courthouse, Hugh Embry Library, and Edwinola.
 The annual Kumquat Festival is hosted downtown.
 It is home to the Pioneer Florida Museum, a historic train depot and an industrial center.

-Browse Dade City Articles:
+About Dade City

 In the rolling hills of eastern Pasco County, is a place where Southern hospitality can be felt: Dade City.
 Established in 1889, this Nature Coast gem is the seat of Pasco County.
 Its downtown restaurants, antique, and specialty shops are fun to visit – you may want to stay – and you will probably return.